leon/leon.github.io/_posts/2017-01-10-spring-boot-message-source-urls.md

 #### Handling multiple environments, Locales and urls can be tricky.
 Here I'll show you a trick on how to get things organized.

-Spring boot comes with a predefined `MessageSource` that you can `@Autowire` into any component.
+Spring boot comes with a predefined `MessageSource` that you can inject into any component.

 For this example we are going to start by changing the default config to also include a urls resource bundle.